 Ocean Acidification Research

 Shellfish are vital to recreation, culture, and economic activity in Washington State, but they are likely to suffer as our oceans become more acidic.
 Our oceans absorb roughly one-third of the carbon dioxide produced by humans, and this absorption is making our local marine waters more acidic.
 Laboratory studies show that shellfish are most sensitive to changes in water chemistry in early life when they are microscopic larvae.
 AAMT has developed an Acidification Nearshore Monitoring Network (ANeMoNe) to investigate ocean acidification issues in the shallow marine areas where most human activity occurs.
-Through partnerships with local universities, WDFW, NOAA, and the non-profit group Puget Sound Restoration Fund, AAMT is monitoring water quality, shellfish spat settlement, eelgrass distribution, density and morphology, bird use and conducting focused research experiments to develop a better understanding of the impacts ocean acidity has on one of our important local resources, shellfish.
-The following questions were asked for this research:
+Through partnerships with local universities, WDFW, NOAA, and the non-profit group Puget Sound Restoration Fund, AAMT is monitoring water quality, shellfish spat settlement, eelgrass distribution, density and morphology, bird use and conducting focused research experiments to develop a better understanding of the impacts ocean acidity has on our marine resources.
+Some of the questions that have been investigated to date include:

 Tidal Inundation Modeling - Bathymetric Surveys